aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcs-sink.md

 [with Apache Kafka Connect enabled](enable-connect) or a [dedicated Aiven for Apache Kafka Connect cluster](/docs/products/kafka/kafka-connect/get-started#apache_kafka_connect_dedicated_cluster).

-- [Prepare the GCP account and GCS sink](gcs-sink-prereq) and collect the following information about the target GCS
+- [Prepare the Google Cloud account and GCS sink](gcs-sink-prereq) and collect the following information about the target GCS
   bucket:

   -   `GCS_NAME`: The name of the GCS bucket